Description

 The Provincial Technical Map is produced with the intention of being a cartography useful for the design activities of extensive works on the territory and urban planning, hence the name 'technical map'.
 It is also suitable as a basis for various types of thematic maps.

-The 2020 edition is currently available and downloadable, updated and based on the LIDAR survey (215 plates at a scale of 1:10,000).
+The 2025 edition is currently available and downloadable, updated and based on the LIDAR survey (215 plates at a scale of 1:10,000) and approved by Resolution No. 266 of 27 February 2026.

-With Resolution No. 102 of 29 January 2010 'Definition of the Strategic Guidelines for the evolution of the Environmental and Territorial Information System (SIAT) and amendments to Provincial Council Resolution No. 2664/2008', work had begun on the creation of the new Provincial Technical Map, at a scale of 1:10,000.
+With Resolution No. 102 of 29 January 2010 'Definition of the Strategic Guidelines for the evolution of the Environmental and Territorial Information System (SIAT) and amendments to Provincial Council Resolution No. 2664/2008' work had begun on the creation of the new Provincial Technical Map, at a scale of 1:10,000.

-The main difference between the two maps (the original CTP00 and CTP20) is that the new, updated CTP is based on the LIDAR survey, and is therefore homogeneous over the entire provincial territory, while the CTP00 is based on two different aerophotogrammetric flights (1998 and 2004) and was drawn up in three batches managed by three different firms, with the related problem of mosaicing the entire provincial territory.
+The main difference between the two maps (the original CTP00 and CTP25) is that the new, updated CTP is based on the LIDAR survey, and is therefore homogeneous over the entire provincial territory, while the CTP00 is based on two different aerophotogrammetric flights (1998 and 2004) and was drawn up in three batches managed by three different firms, with the related problem of mosaicing the entire provincial territory.

 TOPONOMASTICS